ZirconiumPen/Fap-Hero-Journey/README.md

 Secondary axes (L1, L2, R0, R1, R2) and vibrator channels (vib1, vib2) are supported for serial T-code devices.
 To use them:

-1. **Easiest:** name the files with the axis/channel suffix (`scene_L1.funscript`, `scene.vib1.funscript`, …) and drop them alongside the main video/funscript — the builder routes each to the right slot automatically (on bulk import, single-round drops, or via auto-fill)
+1. **Easiest:** name the files with the axis/channel suffix (`scene.pitch.funscript`, `scene.vib1.funscript`, …) and drop them alongside the main video/funscript — the builder routes each to the right slot automatically (on bulk import, single-round drops, or via auto-fill)
 2. **Manual:** expand the Extra Axes / Vibrator Scripts sections under a round and drop a `.funscript` onto each slot directly
 3. On single-axis devices, secondary axis commands are silently ignored per the T-code spec